 Alternative Route to Nathiagali from Abbottabad

 There are two alternative ways to reach Nathiagali.
 A road near Kala Pani (after Harnoi Climb) takes along a scenic route with waterfalls and unique views.
 The road joins Nathiagali near the Governor House.
-This alternative route has far less commercial traffic and used by people living in remote villages in the Galiyat area.
+This alternative route has far less commercial traffic and is used by people living in remote villages in the Galiyat area.

 How far is Nathiagali from major cities in the region?